 Vomiting, or throwing up, is usually the result of nausea.
 When you vomit, your stomach muscles contract and push whatever is in your stomach up your esophagus and out your mouth.
-Chemotherapy, targeted therapy, and hormonal therapy are recurrent and metastatic breast cancer treatments that may cause you to vomit.
+Chemotherapy, targeted therapy, and hormonal therapy are metastatic breast cancer treatments that may cause you to vomit.

 Because vomiting can be the sign of a more serious condition or an allergic reaction to a treatment, call your doctor immediately if:

 - you vomit more than 4 or 5 times in a 24-hour period